What You Need to Know About Surveyor

 - Prepare or supervise preparation of all data, charts, plots, maps, records, and documents related to surveys.

 - Direct or conduct surveys to establish legal boundaries for properties, based on legal deeds and titles.

 - Verify the accuracy of survey data, including measurements and calculations conducted at survey sites.

 - Develop criteria for the design and modification of survey instruments.

-Surveyors state the following job skills are important in their day-to-day work.
+When polled, Surveyors say the following skills are most frequently used in their jobs:

 Mathematics: Using mathematics to solve problems.